wolpert/svarm/docs/Control.md

 knew about every single tenant table cluster, it would overwhelm the data store itself.

+## Adding nodes

+## Removing nodes planned

+## Node failure

 # Appendix

 ## Glossary

+* **svarm**: A set of clusters, where each cluster is unique to a tenant's resource.
+* **cluster**: A set of nodes that participate providing service for a tenant's resource.
+* **tenant resource**: a software component like a database table or a notification queue.
+* **node**: a single server instance that can participate in serving in multiple clusters.
+The node only manages a single resource type.
+(Table, for example)
+* **proxy**: handles management of finding the correct set of nodes to talk to.
+* **control**: manages the process of adding nodes to the svarm and to clusters as needed.
+* **configuration**: stores data about the resources and nodes in the svarm with their responsibilities.

 ## FAQ